ivanid22/js-asteroids/README.md

 ![game demo](/assets/jsAsteroidsDemo.gif)

+# Live version
+You can find a live version of the game [here](https://js-asteroids.netlify.app/)

 ## Overview
 jsAsteroids is a real-time shooting game with an overhead view.
 The objective of the game is to destroy as many asteroids as possible without getting hit by debris, or crashing into obstacles.